 - 1 cup frozen mangoes

-This is the smoothest smoothie recipe of the three, and it has such a nice tropical flavour.
+This smoothie recipe has a lovely tropical flavour.
 Where do you get pineapple juice you may ask?
-Whenever I use a can of pineapples, I usually drain the juice and save it for later!
-You can always use the whole can of fruit for your smoothies too, and it opens up a lot more possibilities since you have longer shelf life than with fresh fruit.
+Whenever I use a can of pineapples, I drain the juice and save it for later!
+You can always use the whole can (plus the fruit) for your smoothies too, and it opens up a lot more possibilities since there is a longer shelf life than with fresh fruit.

 Fresh Pink Smoothie